 The “between,” not only agreements

-In ongoing personal and business relationships, reaching agreement shouldn’t be our primary goal.
-Agreements matter, but they’re best seen as way stations on your way to taking care of “the between,” the air between you and them.
+In ongoing personal and business relationships, reaching agreement shouldn’t be our only goal.
+Agreements matter, yet they’re best seen as way stations on our way to taking care of “the between,” the air between us and them.
+It’s the between that will sustain the relationship and set the stage for what happens in future disagreement and conflict.
 Haidt said, “Happiness is not something that you can find, acquire, or achieve directly.
 You have to get the conditions right.”
-To disagree better in ongoing relationships at work and home, “the between” needs more attention than any argument-ending agreement.
+To disagree better in ongoing relationships at work and home, the space between needs as much attention as argument-ending agreements.

 If these ideas resonated with you, will you join me in exploring and bringing to life the ways we can disagree better?
 We’ll start with seven proven practices you can use immediately.
 One a day for a week + monthly road-tested conflict resolution tools delivered to your inbox.
 No spam, unsubscribe anytime.